The main substantive skills required of real estate law are the ability to:

 The most significant recent trends in the Illinois real estate market are increased investment in Opportunity Zones and institutional private equity investment in established developer platforms.

 The most significant deals in the last 12 months include zoning and TIF approval for Lincoln Yards and The 78 (including the innovation center), along with evolving plans for the former Michael Reese Hospital site.
 All three will be transformative developments for the City of Chicago.

 Bonus depreciation, limits on interest deductions and opportunity zones have been the most significant developments in US tax law.
 Opportunity zones have significantly increased transactions and development in those areas.
 Implementation requires expertise in tax, real estate development, corporate law (for drafting agreements), securities (relating to raising funds), and real estate finance.
-Additional tax proposals are not foreseen in the near future except with respect to temporary COVID-19 relief on interest deduction limits and technical corrections.

 The most prevalent ownership structure for real estate transactions is limited liability companies and limited partnerships.
 There have not been any changes in strategy with respect to the use of these structures, except with respect to structuring for opportunity zone deals.

 Transferring title to real property in Illinois is subject to real estate transfer taxes at various municipal levels in order to record the deed.
 Municipalities may also require evidence that utilities have been paid through closing and bulk sales rules apply in Illinois, which expose a buyer of real property to liability for seller’s unpaid taxes.

 A transfer of title to real estate is effectuated by the execution and delivery of a deed by the seller in favor of the buyer.
 Although recording is not necessary for a valid conveyance between such parties, deeds should be recorded in the recorder’s office of the county where the real property is located in order to provide notice to third parties and to obtain the benefits of the recording statute.